linkin7/FoodTruck/README.md

 - Go interfaces are comparatively flexible, which helps to impose dependency injection through out the whole codebase.
 - I'm more comfortable with less verbose but Go style concise coding :)

 All the client components communicate with server through RPC.
 I chose this method over REST, SOAP, because previously I mostly worked on RPC method.
-Also using proper RPC based framework like stubby (gRPC), it's possible to make client implementation less dependent on server implementation.
+Also using proper RPC based framework like stubby (gRPC), it's possible to make client implementation less dependable on server implementation.

 ## High Level Component Design